mtorpey/journey/final.md

 New rules and features will be introduced over time through the envelopes that are included.
 When you open an envelope, read the instructions on the folded piece of paper inside, but don't look at anything else unless instructed to!

 Start by reading the original rules and playing a game of _Journey Through Europe_.
-As soon as you're finished, write the name of the winner on the Rules sheet, then open Envelope A and follow the instructions inside!
+As soon as you're finished, write the name of the winner on the Rules Sheet in the Hall of Fame, then open Envelope A and follow the instructions inside!